Crelle490/bno055_imu_ros2_hardware_interface/README.md

 - For downstream consumers (e.g., `robot_localization`), use the state interfaces to publish a `sensor_msgs/Imu` message within your controller or a custom node.

 ## License and maintenance
-Update the `package.xml` license and maintainer fields as appropriate for your distribution.【F:package.xml†L5-L10】
+Update the `package.xml` license and maintainer fields as appropriate for your distribution.